-Anjelo Rocero remembers the first time he encountered the ancient Catholic practice of Eucharistic adoration — at a youth conference, when organizers had the Blessed Sacrament exposed for attendees to sit or kneel in front of in silent prayer.
+Anjelo Rocero remembers the first time he encountered the ancient Catholic practice of Eucharistic adoration — at a youth conference, where organizers had the Blessed Sacrament exposed for attendees to sit or kneel in silent prayer.

 As he grew in the Catholic faith, Rocero continued to encounter this devotional practice.
 But it was later, when he was studying neuroscience at Temple University, when it really took root in his life.

-FOCUS is the Fellowship of Catholic University Students, an organization that’s active at Temple and of which Rocero is now a team director, serving at Drexel University in Philadelphia.
-He said it was intimidating to start practicing adoration, but after a FOCUS missionary explained “what he does and how you can pray with Scripture and do lectio divina,” the practice caught on.
+FOCUS, the organization formerly known as the Fellowship of Catholic University Students, forms missionary disciples and is active at Temple.
+Rocero, who has served as a team director at Drexel University, said it was intimidating to start practicing adoration, but after a FOCUS missionary explained “what he does and how you can pray with Scripture and do lectio divina,” the practice caught on.
 (Lectio divina is a prayerful, meditative reading of Scripture.)

 “In my work with FOCUS, I have seen so many students come to know Jesus through Eucharistic adoration,” Rocero said.
 The Newman Center at Drexel has a perpetual adoration chapel “where we consistently invite students to come and pray with us.
 There has been a growing amount of students who have been taking part in adoration,” with some taking turns during the overnight hours.

 In that respect, Drexel is a microcosm of the wider Catholic young adult world in the U.S. and elsewhere.
-Whether it’s because young Catholics seem to have more time on their hands or are rediscovering a tradition that might have been neglected for several years following the Second Vatican Council, Eucharistic adoration seems to be attracting more and more devotees in their late teens through 20s.
+Whether it’s because young Catholics seem to have more time or are rediscovering a tradition that might have been neglected in recent years, Eucharistic adoration seems to be attracting more and more devotees in their late teens through 20s.

 And it’s not only university students.
 In New York City, Dominican Fr.
 Boniface Endorf is pastor of St. Joseph’s parish in the Greenwich Village neighborhood of Manhattan, where young single professionals, young couples just starting careers and families, and students from nearby New York University make up the bulk of the congregation.
 The Dominican friars at St. Joseph’s also staff the Catholic Center at NYU.
-Last year, the Young Adult Ministry of the Archdiocese of New York, responding to increasing calls from young people for round-the-clock availability of a place to pray in the presence of Christ in the Eucharist, asked Fr.
-Endorf if he’d be willing to build a perpetual adoration chapel at St. Joseph’s, separate from the main church.
-He said yes.
-After months of planning and fund-raising, construction is due to begin this month.
+After the Young Adult Ministry of the Archdiocese of New York — responding to increasing calls from young people for round-the-clock availability of a place to pray in the presence of Christ in the Eucharist — asked Fr.
+Endorf if he’d be willing to build a perpetual adoration chapel at St. Joseph’s, separate from the main church, he set in motion plans to construct a Eucharistic chapel.

 “It’s the students who ask me the most often about the project, who are the most eager for it to be completed.
 They’re the ones who, after Mass, ask, ‘When’s the chapel going to be done?”
 Fr.
 Endorf said.
 “I can see a generational shift, because in the parish many of the baby boomer generation are like ‘Well, if you really want it, okay,’ but essentially they don’t get it, why some people would be interested. … I imagine that when it’s built, probably most of the people in there will be people in their 20s and 30s, maybe younger.”